mkranak/Fora.Challenge/README.md

 ## Usage

+- First, you will want to import data from the edger api to the database with `/api/v1/companies/bulk`
+- Then you can fetch company data by using `/api/v1/companies`

 ### API Endpoints

 #### GET /api/v1/companies
 - Fetch company data.
-- filter for companies with first letter (/api/v1/companies?filter=A)
+- filter for companies with first letter (`/api/v1/companies?filter=A`)

 #### POST /api/v1/companies/bulk
 Save company data in bulk.